pedromsilvapt/turing-machine/README.md

 machine.diagnose( 'bbaabab' );
 // Otherwise, just call the method run and get the final Tape state machine.run( 'bbaabab' );

+// Additionaly, it's also possible to generate the Dot representation of our graph machine.toDot();
+// Or save it directly to a file machine.toDotFile( 'graph.dot' );
 ```